 Sometimes referred to as an architectural cathedral, Tate Modern occupies the husk of the decommissioned Bankside Power station, which was built between 1947 and 1963.

-Tate Modern is a striking combination of new and old.
+One of London’s most striking landmarks, the gallery is a combination of new and old.
 Designed by the renowned architect Sir Giles Gilbert Scott, who was also responsible for Battersea Power Station three miles upstream, it is dominated by its single 325-foot chimney.

 Its focal point is the five-storey Turbine Hall in the centre of the building.
 Formally housing the electricity generators of the old power station, this 3,400 square-metre space is home to temporary installations.